rackerlabs/technical-blog/_posts/2020-01-27-install-guardrails-on-your-sale-process-with-salesforce-CPQ.md

-With features that act as guardrails on your sales process, [Salesforce&reg; CPQ](https://www.salesforce.com/products/cpq/overview/) could be just the tool you need to stay on track.
+With features that act as guardrails on your sales process, [Salesforce&reg; CPQ](https://www.salesforce.com/products/cpq/overview/) is just the tool you need to stay on track.
 But while CPQ is incredibly powerful, its power can make it confusing to implement and use.
-At Rackspace, we have engineers who focus solely on CPQ implementation and how to customize it for businesses, which means we’ve gained expert knowledge on how to implement CPQ for many different businesses.
+At Rackspace, we have engineers who focus solely on CPQ implementation and how to customize it, which means we’ve gained expert knowledge on how to implement CPQ for many different businesses.

-This post explains more about Salesforce CPQ and its potential benefits for your company, as well as how to implement these guardrails on your sales process for the best results.
+This post explains more about Salesforce CPQ and its potential benefits, and how to implement these guardrails on your sales process for the best results.

 ### Why use Salesforce CPQ?

-Using a predetermined set of rules, Salesforce CPQ quickly generates quotes and automates pricing for complex sales procedures or a wide range of products.
-This significantly reduces the amount of time it takes to generate and approve quotes, reduces average sales time, and increases the average size of your deals.
+Using a predetermined set of rules, Salesforce CPQ quickly generates quotes and automates pricing for complex sales procedures for a wide range of products.
+This information significantly reduces the amount of time it takes to generate and approve quotes, reduces average sales time, and increases the average size of your deals.
 If you find that your sales process is slow and overburdened, consider implementing CPQ.

-CPQ also provides your sales process with guardrails that ensure the ideal level of autonomy for your sales team&mdash;it allows them to sell while still keeping quality in place.
+CPQ also provides your sales process with guardrails that ensure the ideal level of autonomy for your sales team&mdash;it enables them to sell while still keeping quality in place.
 While automatically generating proposals and quotes, it combines and prices products and services according to rules and limitations.
 This process eliminates errors and saves time, which makes life easier for your